loginom/loginom-help-en-omegat/data/processors/func/calc-func/datetime.md

 **EncodeDateTime(Year, Month, Day, Hours, Minutes, Seconds)**

-* Year - year in the form of number,
+* Year - year in the form of a number,
-* Month - month in the form of number,
+* Month - month in the form of a number,
-* Day - day in the form of number,
+* Day - day in the form of a number,
-* Hours - hours in the form of number,
+* Hours - hours in the form of a number,
-* Minutes - minutes in the form of number,
+* Minutes - minutes in the form of a number,
-* Seconds - seconds in the form of number.
+* Seconds - seconds in the form of a number.

 Function returns the date and time formed from the specified arguments.